-Invisalign® aligners prove that effective orthodontic treatment doesn’t have to be difficult.
-These ingenious appliances have helped millions straighten their teeth and achieve better-looking smiles, and they can help you too.
+Invisalign® aligners are ingenious appliances that have helped millions straighten their teeth and achieve better-looking smiles, and they can help you too.

 Invisalign® aligners are an effective and discreet orthodontic treatment option that are worn comfortably over your teeth to continuously adjust alignment and spacing.